datasciencecampus/pygrams/docs/tech-report.md

 The main concern with this method is that not every time series pattern matches a quadratic or a sigmoid curve, in particular time series with multiple curves and stationary points.
 For this reason we are experimenting with other more flexible approaches such as [state-space models](#state-space-models) and [b-splines](#b-splines).

 #### Which method is best?
 It all depends on what outcome is desirable.
 If we wish for a fast output elastically weighted towards the three last periods, considering also the global trend then Porter is best.
 If we are after a relatively fast output looking at emergence patterns matching a quadratic curve, anywhere in the time series, then quadratic fitting is the best solution.
-If accuracy and flexibility on the emergence period range is desired, then the state-space model with the Kalman filter, is the best option. pyGrams offers all the above options.
+If accuracy and flexibility on the emergence period range is desired, then the state-space model with the Kalman filter is the best option. pyGrams offers all the above options.

 ### Timeseries Forecasting
 The popular terms are processed to generate emergence scores, and then labelled as emerging (document counts increasing over time), stationary (document counts are static) or declining (document counts are reduced over time).